michael-roewin/Laravel-Product-App/readme.md

 After running <code>composer update</code>
 You will need to run: <code>php artisan passport:keys</code>

 ## Import DB
-Import the product-app.db file that is located inside the project directory to mysql.
+Import the product-app.db file that is located inside the project directory to mysql.<br><br>
-<b>User Credentials</b>
+<b>User Credentials</b><br>
-username: admin
+username: admin<br>
 password: admin

 ## Create  .env file
-copy the .env.example file and rename it as .env files and edit the configuration.
+copy the .env.example file and rename it as .env files and Aedit the configuration.

 ## Notes
 The view files of this laravel product app app came from the angular build in https://github.com/michael-roewin/Angular-Product-App.